M.F.A. Students

 Tan Fireall

-Tan Fireall is an MFA candidate in poetry.
+Tan Fireall is an MFA graduate in poetry.
 She holds a BA in English from the University of South Carolina where she studied creative writing and film.

 Kanak Kapur

 Kanak Kapur is a writer from Dubai and Los Angeles. her work has previously appeared in The Rumpus, CodeLit, and Black Warrior Review.
 She has received support through a scholarship from the Sewanee Writers' Conference.
-She is currently a third year MFA candidate in fiction at Vanderbilt University.
+She is also an MFA graduate in fiction from Vanderbilt University.

 Em Palughi